 Many dentists want a practice valuation when they’re about to start the process to sell their practice or for another reason relating to a pending practice transition.
-There is a benefit of conducting this valuation early on though and doing a deep dive into the financials and the details of the practice.
+One of the many benefits of transition planning is conducting this valuation early on and doing a deep dive into the financials and the details of the practice.
 Some dentists will procure a practice valuation years in advance to help with their transition planning.
 This can also give them an objective view of their performance so they can work to improve upon it before presenting their valuation to potential buyers.

 The elements of a practice valuation

-Practice transition consultants use a wide range of financial and practice data.
+Practice transition consultants use a wide range of financial and practice data during the transition planning process.
 This may be performed 5-10 years before a transition event, especially if the dentist is targeting a particular sale price.
 If the doctor isn’t satisfied with their value, the transition consultant can look at things through a different lens and help advise the practice owner on ways to boost the bottom line.

 Typically, the first step in a valuation is a discovery call with the dentist, followed by an onsite meeting to gather practice data and financials and to evaluate the facility.
 Evaluating a practice involves looking at elements such as the cash flow and a comprehensive practice profile.
 Sometimes the data collection and office visits may be conducted confidentially by the practice owner because they may not want the staff to know early on that they’re considering selling their practice.